 If you are new to barefoot running, you will need to transition to your new barefoot running shoes slowly.
 Keep in mind when you are making your purchase how quickly you want to transition to running in your new shoes.

 The greater the difference (support and heel-to-toe differential) between your old shoes and new shoes, the longer it will take you to transition to barefoot running.
 It is probably a good idea to try walking in your new shoes for a few weeks and then gradually incorporate short running sessions.
-Walking barefoot or in flat flip-flops will also help condition your feet and allow for wide toe spread.
+Walking barefoot or in flat flip-flops will also help condition your feet and allow for a wider toe and foot spread.

-Another method of transitioning to barefoot running shoes is to run totally barefoot for very short distances and wearing shoes for the remainder of your run.
-Running totally barefoot will help you develop a better barefoot running form.
+Another more radical method of transitioning to barefoot running shoes is to run totally barefoot for very short distances and then wearing shoes for the remainder of the run.
+Running totally barefoot helps improve barefoot running form quickly.

 Click here for: Waterproof Minimalist Running Shoes

 These barefoot running shoes have a unique design with 5 toe pods.
-The toe separation eliminates many foot problems that runners experience including athletes foot, chafing and black toenails from running.
-As these shoes are quite low, you will need to slowly transition to them.
+The toe separation eliminates many foot problems that runners often experience such as athlete's foot, chafing and black toenails from running.
+As these shoes have zero cushioning, you will need to slowly transition to them.

 Choose a model that has a great fit and is comfortable for you.
 Each style has a different feel.
-They should be worn loose and many prefer to wear them with socks, but you can wear them without socks.
+They should be worn loose and can be worn with or without socks.
 The average retail price is approximately $130 US.
-Check out the styles below:
+My favourite style is the V-Run.

 Vivobarefoot Primus running shoes are designed for the ultimate barefoot experience.
 The Primus Lite and Trail were the first in the line but it has since expanded to include a wider range to support the barefoot lifestyle.
 These shoes have a distinctive big toe flex point and a wide lower lace gusset to allow for easy movement in lightweight, breathable material.